 Bedard progressed through the local ranks before taking his talent to West Vancouver Academy Prep, where he began receiving national attention.
 In 2018, for example, The Hockey News ran a story declaring the 13-year-old to be “the future of hockey” and “the next phenom you should know.”

 Based on those rave reviews, it’s unsurprising that the center applied for — and received — exceptional status, allowing him to enter the Western Hockey League (WHL) at age 15 instead of waiting for his 16th birthday, as is the norm.
-With that approval under his belt, Bedard entered the 2020 WHL Bantam Draft and joined the Regina Pats as the first overall pick.
+With that approval — and a congratulatory call from Wayne Gretzky — under his belt, Bedard entered the 2020 WHL Bantam Draft and joined the Regina Pats as the first overall pick.

 Connor Bedard’s junior hockey career